MaxwellGarceau/wc-ai-review-responder/docs/plugin-architecture.md

 ### Error Handling
 Standardizes how problems are reported and managed, making debugging and support easier.
 The system provides user-friendly error messages while maintaining detailed logging for developers.

+### Dependency Injection (DI) in PHP

+The plugin uses Dependency Injection (DI) to manage and provide dependencies between classes, improving modularity, testability, and maintainability.
+Instead of classes creating their own dependencies, required objects are passed in (injected) via constructors or method parameters.
+This approach decouples components and makes it easier to swap implementations or mock dependencies for testing.

+Classes using interfaces or dependencies with constructor params are created in the `ContainerFactory.php` file and inserted deliberately.

 ### Security
 Outlines best practices to keep user data and the plugin itself safe from threats.
 This includes input validation, output escaping, and secure API key management.